An Amateurs Guide to Hiking The Half Dome

 Although this is only the beginning of our camp troubles, moral of the story for camping at Yosemite: MAKE RESERVATIONS!

-After you leave the restroom sanctuary, the steeper inclines and rocky steps begin that lead you up and next to Vernal Falls, then another 1.2 miles to the top of Nevada Falls.
+Continuing on, the steeper inclines and rocky steps begin that lead you up and next to Vernal Falls, then another 1.2 miles to the top of Nevada Falls.
 The hike is hard work, but extremely doable.
 Up past these waterfalls are other trails day hikers without Half Dome Permits use, so traffic will be greater than higher in the mountains.

-After Nevada Falls, the trail flattens for about a half mile...enjoy it!
+After Nevada Falls, the trail flattens for about a half-mile...enjoy it!
 This section is known as Little Yosemite Valley and can serve as a campground for backpackers.
 We considered staying here until the decision was ruled out after realizing we would have to hike everything up.
 Here we were tired but had made relatively good time.
 It was about 11:30 am ad we had a set time to arrive at the summit by 1:30 pm.

-Well, as soon as the incline started again...I started realizing how much we underestimated the mountain.
-By this time we were thousands of vertical feet high and where the air was much thinner than at sea level.
-Michigan is relatively low and our bodies were not used to the high altitude air, which was the most difficult part.
-It is hard to train for thin air when there are no mountains to train on.
+However, as soon as the incline started again I started realizing how much we underestimated the mountain.
+By this time, we were thousands of vertical feet high and where the air was much thinner than at sea level.
+Michigan is relatively low and our bodies were not used to the high altitude, which was the most challenging part.
 Others who have been in high altitudes before seemed to walk by relatively unaffected by the height.
-But for our two untrained bodies...it was the first time we had experienced strenuous body work above 8,000ft.
+But for our two untrained bodies, it was the first time we had experienced a strenuous workout above 8,000ft.

 The trail twisted and turned for hours, although we seemed to get nowhere.
 We would walk for 20 seconds and be so out of breath a 2-minute break would have to be taken.
-Not realizing our exhaustion was purely from the altitude, we had decided to take a longer 15-minute break in hopes of regaining strength.
+Not realizing our exhaustion was purely from the altitude, we had decided to take an extended 15-minute break in hopes of regaining strength.
 We sat next to a log, attempted to choke down a protein bar and eventually fell asleep into short cat-nap in the middle of the Sierra Nevada Mountain range.

-On a break of frustration as other hikers passed my dad put his hand on my shoulder and told me that he would wait here and that I should make the summit without him.
+On a break of frustration as other hikers passed, my dad put his hand on my shoulder and told me that he would wait here and that I should make the summit without him.